Amir-Shaban32/AlienInvasion-game/README.md

 ![Game Screenshot](GameImages/game3.png)

 ## **Enjoy the Game!** 🎮
-Get ready for an action-packed experience—dodge, shoot, and defend Earth from the alien invasion.
+Run alien_invasion.py and Get ready for an action-packed experience—dodge, shoot, and defend Earth from the alien invasion.
 Have fun playing! 🚀👾